cstaaben/transit-webApp/README.md

 #

 #### Database setup:
-1. Import sta_webapp.sql with phpMyAdmin
+1. Import sta_webapp.sql with phpMyAdmin.
 2. Create a database user with **SELECT** and **EXECUTE** privileges.
 These credentials will be used by server responses.
 3. Create another user with the following privileges: **SELECT, INSERT, UPDATE, DELETE, EXECUTE, DROP**.
 These credentials will be used by command-line scripts.
 4. Create a file in the _transit-webApp/services_ directory called _creds.ini_